Platypose: Calibrated Zero-Shot Multi-Hypothesis 3D Human Motion Estimation: Introduction

 Estimating 3D human motions holds paramount significance across various domains such as gait analysis \cite{Wang2024}, sports analytics \cite{Jiang2022golfpose, Bridgeman2019}, and character animation \cite{Kumarapu2021AnimePose, wang2022markerless}.
 In these contexts, motion plays a pivotal role as these applications rely heavily on temporal dynamics.

 \textbf{Motion estimation} involves predicting a consistent sequence of poses based on 2D observations, as opposed to \textbf{pose estimation} which estimates a static pose for a single frame.
 Despite some methodologies delving into motion estimation \cite{zheng20213d, motionbert2022, motionagformer2024}, a significant challenge persists: current approaches typically provide only a single plausible sequence, thereby neglecting the inherent ambiguity in motion estimation.
-This ambiguity arises from factors such as depth, occlusion, and noise in 2D keypoint detection.
-However, multi-hypothesis motion estimation remains an unexplored, thus the problem of ambiguity remains unresolved.
+This ambiguity stems from various factors, including depth perception limitations, occlusions, and noise in 2D keypoint detection.
+Single-hypothesis motion estimation generally outperforms pose estimation by leveraging temporal information.
+However, the transition to multi-hypothesis motion estimation, which accounts for multiple possible interpretations of movement, introduces substantial challenges and significantly increases the complexity of the task.
+Despite its potential to address the ambiguity problem, multi-hypothesis motion estimation remains largely unexplored.
+Consequently, the fundamental issue of ambiguity in motion estimation continues to be an unresolved challenge in the field.

-Incorporating uncertainties into estimates offers valuable insights for users: Medical practitioners, for instance, can benefit from a more transparent and dependable system that alerts them to areas of uncertainty.
+Incorporating uncertainties into estimates offers valuable insights for users: medical practitioners, for instance, can benefit from a more transparent and dependable system that alerts them to areas of uncertainty.
 Character animators gain a wider range of plausible 3D motions, enhancing their ability to express their artistic vision.
 These benefits are not available with the single-hypothesis solutions.
 However, estimating multiple hypotheses for \textit{motion} presents a significant challenge compared to multi-hypothesis \textit{pose} estimation (\figref{fig:toy}).
-Unlike the latter, motion estimation requires temporal consistency, thus increasing the complexity of sampling plausible sequences beyond simply sampling static poses for each individual frame.
+Unlike the latter, multi-hypothesis motion estimation requires temporal consistency, thus increasing the complexity of sampling plausible sequences beyond simply sampling static poses for each individual frame.
 Furthermore, many existing multi-hypothesis pose estimation methods suffer from miscalibration, rendering their uncertainty estimates uninformative as they fail to capture the underlying ambiguities of the problem \cite{Pierzchlewicz2022-tu}.

+Platypose addresses these challenges as a zero-shot multi-hypothesis motion estimation framework.
+It infers 3D motion sequences from 2D observations (\figref{fig:teaser}) without requiring explicit training on 2D-3D pairs.
+This zero-shot capability stems from pretraining a motion diffusion model \cite{Tevet2022-iy} and employing energy guidance \cite{Pierzchlewicz2023-lt}.
+Consequently, Platypose zero-shot generalizes to new datasets and seamlessly integrates additional data, such as multiple camera inputs, without the need for training separate models for specific camera configurations.